Israeli–Palestinian peace process: Background

 Israeli prime minister Yitzhak Shamir stood behind the stance that the PLO was a terrorist organization and would not accept it as a negotiating partner.
 He maintained a strict stance against any concessions, including withdrawal from occupied Palestinian territories, recognition of or negotiations with the PLO, and especially the establishment of a Palestinian state.
 Shamir viewed the U.S. decision to engage in dialogue with the PLO as a mistake that threatened the existing territorial status quo.
 He argued that negotiating with the PLO meant accepting the existence of a Palestinian state and hence was unacceptable.

 The term "peace-process" refers to the step-by-step approach to resolving the Israeli-Palestinian conflict.
 Having originally entered into usage to describe the US mediated negotiations between Israel and surrounding Arab countries, notably Egypt, the term "peace-process" has grown to be associated with an emphasis on the negotiation process rather than on presenting a comprehensive solution to the conflict.
 As part of this process, fundamental issues of the Israeli-Palestinian conflict such as borders, access to resources, and the Palestinian right of return, have been left to "final status" talks.
-Such "final status" negotiations along the lines discussed in Madrid in 1991 have never taken place.
+Such "final status" negotiations along the lines discussed in Madrid in 1991 were never concluded.